 People should ensure they have up-to-date anti-malware.
-Ferguson said, "If you run free software, you may need to download the latest signature file."
+Ferguson said: "If you run free software, you may need to download the latest signature file."

 Businesses may also want to consider running host-based intrusion prevention, which allows IT managers to protect vulnerable PCs without having to roll out patches.

-He said, "Microsoft is the biggest target.
+He said: "Microsoft is the biggest target.
 Criminals spend a disproportionate amount of time targeting Microsoft software."